eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/create-your-first-microservice-javascript.md

 5. Copy `index.js` from the current local folder into `/moving-average` inside the image
 6. When a container is run using this image, start the container by running the following command `node .`

-## Build Our Docker Image
+## Build Your Docker Image

-With our Dockerfile setup, we can go ahead and build our image:
+With your Dockerfile setup, you can go ahead and build your image:

 ```console
 docker build --tag iofog-tutorial/moving-average:v1 .